If You Love Something, Set It Free: How To Know When To Let Go

 Content Warning: Please be advised that the following article discusses topics related to grief, loss, trauma, abuse, and other potentially triggering topics.
 Read with discretion.

-You may have heard the quote about setting someone free if you love them.
+You may have heard the old saying, "If you love something set it free."
 Although it may not be applicable in every relationship, deciding when to let go of a connection can be essential in maintaining healthy dynamics in your life.
 Studies show that healthy relationships can improve mental health and mood overall.

 What Does It Mean To "Let Someone Go"